kedarbhat/OnlineJudges/null/README.md

 <h2><a href="https://leetcode.com/problems/insert-delete-getrandom-o1-duplicates-allowed/">null.
-Insert Delete GetRandom O(1) - Duplicates allowed</a></h2><h3>null</h3><hr>Insert Delete GetRandom O(1) - Duplicates allowed - RandomizedCollection is a data structure that contains a collection of numbers, possibly duplicates (i.e., a multiset).
+Insert Delete GetRandom O(1) - Duplicates allowed</a></h2><h3>null</h3><hr>Can you solve this real interview question?
+Insert Delete GetRandom O(1) - Duplicates allowed - RandomizedCollection is a data structure that contains a collection of numbers, possibly duplicates (i.e., a multiset).
 It should support inserting and removing specific elements and also reporting a random element.

 Implement the RandomizedCollection class: